Spirituality & Sexuality

 My definition of Spirituality: a desire to grow and become a better, more loving human being.

 The central teaching of Jesus is to "love God, and love your neighbor as yourself."
-One does not have to be Christian to follow this teaching.

 The Sacrament of Love